-Women’s and Men’s Skis
+Women’s and men’s skis

 After identifying your ability level (beginner, intermediate, expert) you should consider what kind of terrain you ski.
 Then you can look at specific categories (again, designated by waist width and intended performance) such as women-specific skis, race skis, all-mountain skis, freeride skis, freestyle skis, park and pipe skis and powder skis.
 Remember that the ski you buy should be based on your skiing ability and what type of skiing you enjoy.

 Manufacturers offer at least several length options for each model.
 Note that the shorter the ski, the faster it will turn, but it may be more unstable at higher speeds.
 The longer the ski, the better it will track at high speeds but the less responsive it will be in tight turns and somethings a ski that is too long means the skier struggles to find the balance point or sweet spot.
 In the old days, customers were told to reach up their arm and fold their wrist over the ski’s tip to see if it was the correct length.
-These days, ski shops use the third eye as a marker, fluctuating above or below according to ability level, ski type and whether the ski has a significant amount of rocker (or reverse camber, visible by laying the ski flat on the ground and observing where the entire ski lifts off the ground, typically in the tip or the tip and tail).
+These days, ski shops use the “third eye” (intuitive perception) as a marker, fluctuating above or below according to ability level, ski type and whether the ski has a significant amount of rocker (or reverse camber, visible by laying the ski flat on the ground and observing where the entire ski lifts off the ground, typically in the tip or the tip and tail).

 If you’ve just learned how to ski, the best choice (and most affordable) is a pair of skis designed for beginners.
 These models are made with the same materials and care as higher-end skis, but are generally lighter weight, softer and easier to maneuver.
 They’re sold in shorter lengths so that they’re easier to turn and stop.
+You can upgrade later.